-• There is a projected under spend of £328,000 on all assessment and care management budgets across the directorate.
+There is a projected under spend of £537,000 on all assessment and care management budgets across the directorate. £173,000 of this is due to the receipt of additional Integrated Care Fund funding with the balance due to staff vacancies.
 The directorate manages its staff vacancies stringently in order to achieve cost savings in-year.